ProbableTrain/MapGenerator/docs/usageguide.md

 - Open the `Style` folder to access styling options - Switch to `GoogleNoZoom` to see 3D buildings, or `Google` to see buildings when zoomed in
 - You can turn 3D buildings on/off for any style with `buildingModels`
 - When `zoomBuildings` is enabled, buildings are only shown when zoomed in
-- Download an image or SVG of what's on screen with the `Download` or `DownloadSVG` button in the `options` folder
-- Use `imageScale` to control the resolution of the downloaded image - higher imageScale for higher resolution

 ?> **Tip** Mac users and other users with high-DPI displays:
-Tick `highDPI` under the `options` folder to increase the resolution of the canvas
+Tick `highDPI` under the `options` folder to increase the resolution of the canvas.
+This will impact pan+zoom performance.

+### Download City
+You can download the city as a `.png`, `.svg`, or as a heightmap.
+The download buttons are in the `options` folder.
+The downloaded image will contain what's on screen, so if you're zoomed in, that's all that will be contained in the image.
+Use `imageScale` to control the resolution of the downloaded `.png` - higher imageScale for higher resolution.

+To download a heightmap, select the 'Heightmap' style from the Style folder, and download an image as usual.
+See [Heightmap](heightmap.md) for more details.

 ## Performance